ygunayer/ygcom2/source/_posts/introduction-to-erlang-part-2.md

 Then, let's have the good ol' `foo` and `bar` modules running on aptly-named Erlang shells.

-> **Note:** The code to this example can be found in my GitHub repo, [erlang-examples/distributed](https://github.com/ygunayer/erlang-examples/tree/master/distributed)
+> **Note:** The code to this example can be found in my GitHub repo: [erlang-examples/distributed](https://github.com/ygunayer/erlang-examples/tree/master/distributed)

 **foo.erl**
 ```erl